LeMyst/WikibaseIntegrator/README.md

 # to check successful installation and retrieval of the data, you can print the json representation of the item
 my_first_wikidata_item.get_wd_json_representation()
 ```

-# Introduction #
-WikidataIntegrator is a library for reading and writing to Wikidata/Wikibase.
-We created it for populating [WikiData](http://www.wikidata.org) with content from authoritative resources on Genes, Proteins, Diseases, Drugs and others.
-Details on the different tasks can be found on [the bot's Wikidata page](https://www.wikidata.org/wiki/User:ProteinBoxBot).

-[Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) is an existing framework for interacting with the [MediaWiki](https://www.mediawiki.org/) API.
-The reason why we came up with our own solution is that we need a high integration with the [Wikidata SPARQL endpoint](query.wikidata.org) in order to ensure data consistency (duplicate check, consistency checks, correct item selection, etc.).

-Compared to Pywikibot, WikidataIntegrator currently is not a full Python wrapper for the MediaWiki API but is solely focused on providing an easy means to generate Python based Wikidata bots, it therefore resembles a basic database connector like JDBC or ODBC.

-## Note: Rate Limits ##
-New users may hit rate limits (of 8 edits per minute) when editing or creating items.
-[Autoconfirmed users](https://www.wikidata.org/wiki/Wikidata:User_access_levels#Autoconfirmed_users), (an account with at least 4 days of age and at least 50 edits), should not need to worry about hitting these limits.
-Users who anticipate making large numbers of edits to Wikidata should create a separate [bot](https://www.wikidata.org/wiki/Wikidata:Bots) account and [request approval](https://www.wikidata.org/wiki/Wikidata:Requests_for_permissions/Bot).

 # The Core Parts #